 You can’t go wrong with these choices, but they don’t really scream “B-dubs!” to me.

 - Garden Chicken Salad with grilled chicken for 450 calories.
-Their Chicken Caesar salad is also a not a bad choice at 600 calories.
-Light ranch and light balsamic are available for dressings.
+Their Chicken Caesar salad is also a not a bad choice at 600ish calories.
+Light dressing options include ranch and light balsamic.

-- Classic chicken wrap with grilled chicken is 600 calories–not awesome, but not bad considering it is a fairly healthy choice and has extra veggies.
+- Classic chicken wrap with pulled chicken or boneless wings is 670 or 680 calories–totally reasonable and it is a fairly healthy choice with those extra veggies.

-- BBQ Chicken Sandwich for 610 calories.
-This sandwich even has cheese and bacon on it!
+- Saucy Chicken Sandwich for 500 calories and 30 gram of protein.
+Top it with your preferred sauce, add blue cheese, cheddar cheese or American cheese or pepper jack for 80ish extra calories.
 Yes, please!
 Whenever I’m not sure what is a good restaurant choice you can hardly go wrong with a plain, grilled chicken sandwich.

 Definitely Avoid at Buffalo Wild Wings